-The nitty-gritty: Maintaining healthy, glowing skin is not just a luxury treatment for the well-to-do.
-As aging boomers shell out for treatments, the employment of skin care specialists is expected to grow 25 percent, according to BLS.
-Department stores hire sales clerks to assist customers with skin care selections.
+The nitty-gritty: Maintaining healthy, glowing skin is not just a luxury for the well-to-do.
+As aging boomers shell out for treatments, the employment of skin-care specialists is expected to rise 12 percent between 2014 and 2024, which is faster than average, according to the BLS.
+Department stores hire sales clerks to assist customers with skin-care offerings.
 Spas, health clubs, beauty salons and even medical offices are also hiring.
-Skin care specialists and aestheticians recommend products and can perform procedures such as waxing and electrolysis or give pore-cleansing facials.
-Providing head and neck massages might be in your tool kit, too.
-Traditionally, this has been a female-centric job, but men shouldn't shy away from this growing field.
-It's no longer unmanly to go for a facial.
+Skin-care specialists and aestheticians recommend products and can perform procedures such as waxing and electrolysis or give pore-cleansing facials.
+Providing head and neck massages might be part of your day, too.

-Qualifications: Skin care specialists usually take a state-approved cosmetology program, which can cost from $6,500 to $10,000, according to the nonprofit American Association of Cosmetology Schools.
-An aesthetics program that focuses primarily on learning how to perform facials, waxing and reflexology and makeup application may run closer to $3,000.
+Qualifications: Skin-care specialists usually take a state-approved cosmetology program that can cost several thousand dollars, according to the nonprofit American Association of Cosmetology Schools.
+An aesthetics program that focuses primarily on learning how to do facials, waxing, reflexology and makeup application is usually less expensive.
 Some schools offer scholarships and financial aid.
 After completing an approved cosmetology program, you'll need to take a written and practical exam to get a state license.
 Licensing requirements vary by state.
 For details, contact your state board.
 You'll find jobs posted online, but seeking out local businesses is your best bet.

 Qualifications: All states require hairdressers to be licensed.
 Qualifications for a license vary by state, but generally a person must have a high school diploma or GED and have graduated from a state-licensed barber or cosmetology school.
 Some states have reciprocity agreements that allow you to transfer a valid cosmetology license.
 State licensing board requirements and a list of licensed training schools for cosmetologists may be obtained from the Beauty Schools Directory.
 Word-of-mouth marketing makes or breaks your success as a hairdresser.